tcmetzger/sphinx-favicon/README.md

 After installing sphinx-favicon, you can configure the extension directly in `conf.py`.

-Currently, this extension **requires absolute paths** for your favicon files.
-Make sure you know the URL of all your favicon files, for example by adding the files to [Sphinx' `html_static_path`](https://www.sphinx-doc.org/en/master/usage/configuration.html?highlight=static#confval-html_static_path).
+If you are using **absolute paths** for your favicon files, make sure you know their URL, for example by adding the files to [Sphinx' `html_static_path`](https://www.sphinx-doc.org/en/master/usage/configuration.html?highlight=static#confval-html_static_path).

 First, add `"sphinx-favicon"` to the list of extensions: